 Some other boat tours available include dinner onboard – typical Swedish smörgåsbord or during Christmas julbord – or let you discover by yourself other famous islands in the archipelago like Grinda, Möja, Svartsö, Sandhamn, Vaxholm, Finnhamn just to name a few.
 There is even a 10-hour long boat tour to the historical city of Mariefred on the southwestern shore of lake Mälaren.

-As stated before most of these boat trips and tours are included in your Stockholm Pass visitor card so you need not pay any extra fee to do them.
-Even with a Stockholm Pass you will need to go to the Strömma ticket offices to get the corresponding ticket for getting on board.
+As stated before most of these boat trips and tours are included in your Go City Stockholm Pass visitor card so you need not pay any extra fee to do them.
+Even with a Stockholm card you will need to go to the Strömma ticket offices to get the corresponding ticket for getting on board.
 By the way, beware of pickpocketers in Stockholm when going to board your boat or by the ticket offices.
 They love it when it is crowded.
-If you do not want to use the Stockholm Pass boat trips can also be booked through Strömma’s website.
+If you do not want to use the Go City card, boat trips can also be booked through Strömma’s website.